 Herbarium of Cultivated Plants Initiatives

-Approximately 500 voucher specimens, collected from Arboretum accessions, are added to the herbarium collections annually.
-Documenting accessions in flower, fruit, and vegetative states, vouchers record the growth, development, and performance of plants in the collection and are essential tools for identity verification.
-The Arboretum strives to represent every accessioned plant in the cultivated herbarium.
-At present the Arboretum’s curatorial staff is working to completely voucher each one our Plant Collections Network holdings.
-Voucher specimens are also collected from plants used for scientific study, documenting the research use of the Living Collection.
+Voucher specimens are collected from Arboretum accessions and are added to the herbarium annually.
+Documenting accessions in flower and fruit, vouchers record the growth, development, and performance of plants in the collections and are essential tools for identity verification.
+At present, curatorial staff are working to voucher Plant Collections Network holdings.
+Vouchers are also collected from plants used for scientific study in an ongoing effort to document the research use of the living collections.